vtex-apps/release-notes/2019-week-25/README.md

 Since that is our first one, we have a large backlog of changes to communicate. 🚀 The following key changes were not necessarily done in the last week, but in the last couple of months.

+> 🔔 Keep up with VTEX IO announcements!
+Just click on <strong>Releases only</strong> in the <strong>Watch</strong> box on the right upper corner of this page.

 #### Breaking changes

 -  [Custom HTML tags are now blocked from running on Google Tag Manager app](https://github.com/vtex-apps/release-notes/blob/master/2019-week-25/custom-html-tags-are-now-blocked-from-running-on-google-tag-manager-app.md) - Check how you should integrate your store with a third party service using a pixel app.